BxCppDev/bxjsontools/README.md

 };

 int main() {

-  // (De-)Serialize a STD container of base type: std::vector<double> vec{1, 2, 3, 4};
+  // Serialize/deserialize a STD container of a base type: std::vector<double> vec{1.0, 2.0, 3.0, 4.0};
   jsontools::store("file.json", vec);
   vec.clear();
   jsontools::load("file.json", vec); // It's back!

-  // (De-)Serialize a simple user class made JSON-izable:
+  // Serialize/deserialize a simple user class made JSON-izable:
-  A a1, a2;
+  A a1;
   a1.set();
   std::cout << "a1=" << a1 << std::endl;
   std::cout << "a2=" << a2 << std::endl;
   std::cout << "serializing a1..." << std::endl;
   jsontools::store("file2.json", a1);
   std::cout << "deserializing a2..." << std::endl;
+  A  a2;
   jsontools::load("file2.json", a2);
   std::cout << "a2=" << a2 << std::endl;
   // a1 and a2 are now the same

-  // (De-)Serialize a dictionary of JSON-izable user class: std::map<std::string, A> dict;
+  // Serialize/deserialize a dictionary of JSON-izable user class: std::map<std::string, A> dict;
   dict["a1"] = a1;
   a1.reset();